humayunj/Goals-2018/README.md

 - :heavy_check_mark: Created an extention to import Tiled json exports to GameMaker ( including cross platform support )
 - :heavy_check_mark: Created a conversation app for android. ( Server in Java and Client in Android Studio )
 - :heavy_check_mark: Learnt and created several Restful APIs
+- :heavy_check_mark: Learnt CPU architectures, Kernel and how a an operating system works

 - :heavy_check_mark: Played with Arduino UNO and learnt its coding
 - :heavy_check_mark: Created a radar system using Arduino UNO and HC-SR04